nicklockwood/SwiftFormat/README.md

 There is no need to manually re-enable a rule after using the `next` directive.

-**Note:** The `swiftformat:enable` directives only serves to counter a previous `swiftformat:disable` directive in the same file.
+**NOTE:** The `swiftformat:enable` directives only serves to counter a previous `swiftformat:disable` directive in the same file.
 It is not possible to use `swiftformat:enable` to enable a rule that was not already enabled when formatting started.

 Here are all the rules that SwiftFormat currently applies, and the effects that they have: